cobwebch/external_import/Documentation/User/MappingData/Index.rst

-In the Administration chapter below, you will find explanations about how to map the data from the external source to existing or newly created tables in the TYPO3 database.
+In the Administration chapter below, you will find explanations about how to map the data from the external source to existing or newly created tables in the TYPO3 CMS database.
 There are two mandatory conditions for this operation to succeed:

 - the external data **must** have the equivalent of a primary key